Career Guide

 How to Become a Game Warden in Arkansas: 5 Steps

-The path to becoming a Arkansas game warden follows five core steps:
+The path to becoming an Arkansas game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + 2 years college or military), and a clean background for Arkansas.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + 2 years college or military, and a clean record are the entry bar in Arkansas.

-- Complete education or qualifying experience — High school diploma + 2 years college or military.
+- Satisfy the education or experience requirement — High school diploma + 2 years college or military.

-- Apply and pass the entrance exams — Arkansas Game and Fish Commission administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Arkansas Game and Fish Commission stages a written test, physical agility assessment, oral board, and background investigation.

-- Graduate from the academy — Complete the Arkansas Law Enforcement Training Academy program.
+- Earn your academy diploma — Finish the Arkansas Law Enforcement Training Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.